rukshan99/docs-ICAF/userGuide.md

 # Landing Page

 All the necessary details regarding the conference are available through the landing page.
+Including special dates, guest speakers, etc.

 ![](images/home.png ':size=700')